viaacode/sip-specification/sip_structure/5_structure_package.md

 It relies on the [Preservation Metadata: Implementation Strategies (PREMIS)](https://www.loc.gov/standards/premis/) standard in order to provide basic preservation information.
 More detailed preservation information can be described using PREMIS events and PREMIS agents.

-If descriptive metadata is available for a given IE, a link is established via a shared UUID between the relevant PREMIS object in the `premis.xml` file and the corresponding `descriptive/dc*.xml` file.
+If descriptive metadata is available for a given IE, a link is established via a shared ID between the relevant PREMIS object in the `premis.xml` file and the corresponding `descriptive/dc*.xml` file.
-This UUID is stored in the `<premis:objectidentifier>` element of the relevant PREMIS object and in the `<dcterms:identifier>` element of the corresponding `dc*.xml` file in the `/descriptive` directory.
+This ID is stored in the `<premis:objectidentifier>` element of the relevant PREMIS object and in the `<dcterms:identifier>` element of the corresponding `dc*.xml` file in the `/descriptive` directory.

 ***Example***